Drutika06/Abstractive-Text-Summarization-with-Semantic-and-Contextual-Alignment-Using-BART-/README.md

 * Important information coverage
 * Similarity to the reference summary

-The notebook additionally demonstrates word-overlap visualization between generated and reference summaries.
+This demonstrates word-overlap visualization between generated and reference summaries.

----

-## 📊 Visualization & Analysis

-The project contains several visual analyses, including:

-* Overall model performance comparison
-* ROUGE and BERTScore progression
-* Training and validation loss
-* Performance heatmaps
-* ROUGE-2 vs. ROUGE-L comparison
-* BERTScore analysis
-* Qualitative summary comparison
-* Summary length analysis
-* Peak metric performance
-* Score distributions
-* Metric correlation analysis
-* Performance versus source article length

-These visualizations help analyze both model quality and training behavior.

 ---

 ## 💻 Training Environment